 The secret to perfectly baked butternut squash is roasting cut side down in the water.
 The water will keep the flesh of the squash moist and tender.
 It is something my grandpa showed me years ago, and to this day, I have found it the best method for baking whole squash.

 Step Three: Prepare Filling

 Once the squash has been baked until tender, remove from the oven.
-Let cool slightly, then scoop out flesh of one half of the squash.
-Carefully scoop out a portion of the 2nd half, being sure to leave a 1 inch border of the squash’s flesh intact.
+Let cool slightly, then scoop out the flesh of one half of the squash.
+Carefully scoop out a portion of the 2nd half, being sure to leave a 1-inch border of the squash’s flesh intact.
 You will use this half to re-stuff and re-bake so you want it to stay together for presentation.

 Mix the warm flesh with butter, salt, pepper, and Parmesan until smooth.
 Scoop the mixture back into one half of the squash and bake until the filling is brown and golden.

 - Stuffed Acorn Squash

 Twice Baked Butternut Squash

 - 1/4 cup freshly grated Parmesan cheese plus more for topping